 If it's cold where you live, you might find it hard to get your sourdough starter going.
 The thing is that it will actually happen eventually, it will just take a bit longer.
 These tips might also be useful if you live in a home with consistently cold air conditioning.

-If you’re finding that your sourdough starter is struggling to get going in the cold weather, here are some things that you can do to help it along:
+If you're finding that your sourdough starter is struggling to get going in the cold weather, here are some things that you can do to keep your sourdough starter warm:

 - Keep your sourdough starter somewhere that is draft free and warmer than your home - places like on top of the fridge, next to the kettle or in the microwave.
 I've even been known to immerse my tightly closed jar into a bowl or sink of warm water to warm the starter up.

 - You could use a seedling heat pad - just be careful that it doesn't get too hot.
 A digital temperature controller is a good option if you are using a seedling heat pad.
 This one will wrap around your sourdough starter jar which is really cool!

 - Wrap your starter up in a tea cosy or sock to keep it warm.

 - Use luke warm water when you feed your sourdough starter rather than cold water.
 This will help the yeast and bacteria to get going.
 Make sure it's only warm and not hot though or you will kill all those precious yeastie beasties!

 - An electric fermenter or yoghurt maker can be really handy for keeping your sourdough starter at a constant temperature.
 I have used this one with success.